Nomaakip/cmd-simulator/README.md

 # cmd-simulator
-simulator console app wrtitten in basic c++(i made this ni 5 minutes cause bored)
+simulator console app wrtitten in basic c++(i made this in 5 minutes cause bored)